-A Frederick Law Olmstead park, this naturally designed park focuses on the beauty of the natural terrain.
-The main loop is great for running, however more private trails riddle their way through the center of the park.
+A Frederick Law Olmsted park, this naturally designed park focuses on the beauty of the natural terrain.
+The main loop is great for running, however, more private trails riddle their way through the center of the park.

 Located only 30 minutes south of the city, this spectacular forest and arboretum has the most extensive trails at every difficulty level and every imaginable length.

-Another Frederick Law Olmstead park located on a massive hill off of Southern Parkway.
-This park offers a sweeping view of the city from the Overlook, a golf course, amitheater, and trails that wander all over the main hill and valley surrounding.
+Another Frederick Law Olmsted park located on a massive hill off of Southern Parkway.
+This park offers a sweeping view of the city from the Overlook, a golf course, amphitheater, and trails that wander all over the main hill and valley surrounding.

 Popular for trail rides with horses, this state park offers many recreational activities, including boating!
-Trails follow the lake shore, wander deep into the woods, and opens up to meadows.
+Trails follow the lake shore, wander deep into the woods, and open up to meadows.

 Located up I-65 in Indiana, this state forest sits on the knobs of southern Indiana.
 Climb the valleys and hills at the base of the knobs, then once at the top climb to the top of the firetower and look at the panaroma views of the area.